kwadrnt/linked-lists/README.md

 In our analogy, you delegate a lot!
 You would know the address of the headquarters (the head or first node of the linked list).
 In a singly linked list, every node stores a pointer that gives the memory address of the next node.
 This is like letting each building manager keep track of just their address and the address of the *next* building you own.
 In a doubly linked list, each node has pointers to the *next* and the *previous* node.

+### Pros and Cons

+**Linked lists don't need to be resized with one giant block of memory;** they can grow with pointers to other parts of the computer's memory.
+You don't have to find continuous free space.

+**It's easier to insert into the middle of a linked list**, because with an array you'd need to move every element after the insertion point over by one.
+It's easier with linked lists, as you'll see in the challenges.

+On the other hand...

+**You can't quickly access a particular node in a linked list, like you can with array indices.** You have to start with the head and move sequentially.

+**Linked lists take up a bit more space** because in addition to storing the actual data, you have to store the pointers.
+(You have to hire building managers to keep track of where the next address is!)

+**It can take more time to access a full linked list,** because the data living in different places can't just be read as a continuous chunk.
+You have to travel around the city to visit all of your buildings.

 ### Check for Understanding

 1. What is the "big o" time complexity of inserting a node into a linked list after a given node?